Sandoy

 Sandoy ("Sand Island") is the first of the five southern islands that make up the Faroe chain, the fifth biggest of all the Faroe Islands, an autonomous region of the Kingdom of Denmark.
 It also refers to the region that includes this island along with Skúvoy and Stóra Dímun.
 As of January 2020, the largest population centre on the island is the village of Sandur with a population of 532.
 Other settlements include Skarvanes, Skopun, Skálavík, Húsavík and Dalur.

 Sandoy gets its name from the large beach at Sandur, and the general sandy soil of the island.
 It is the only island with dunes.

 There are similarly named islands, Sanday in the Orkney Islands, Sanday in the Inner Hebrides and Sandøy in Norway.

-At present the Sandoyartunnilin is being constructed between the centre of the island and the port of Gamlarætt on Streymoy.
-Construction started in 2019 and is not expected to be finished before 2023.
+The Sandoyartunnilin connects between the centre of the island and Gamlarætt on Streymoy.
+Construction started in 2019 and the tunnel opened for traffic on 21 December 2023.